openpracticelibrary/openpracticelibrary/src/pages/practice/open-leader-persona.md

   Step 9: Concluding Remarks

-  1. Conclude the practice by thanking participants for their active participation in creating the "Open Leadership Persona."
+  1. Conclude the practice by thanking participants for their active participation in creating the "Open Leader Persona."

   2. Emphasise the importance of embracing open leadership principles and applying them to foster an inclusive, collaborative, and empowering work environment.